Australia's State Aviation Safety Program

 - ensure that CASA complies with directions given to CASA under section 12B of the Civil Aviation Act 1988.

 Director of Aviation Safety

-The Director of Aviation Safety is appointed by the Minister for Infrastructure and Transport.
+The Director of Aviation Safety is appointed by the Minister for Infrastructure and Regional Development.
 The Director is responsible for the deployment of CASA resources, both financial and human, and as the primary holder of key regulatory decision-making powers, has the final authority over licences, certificates and approvals issued to air operators and other service providers.
 The Director is also responsible for regulating all Australian administered airspace.